 But many regions of France make variants using local wines.

 We use Le Pouilly Fume is a dry white wine made from Sauvignon blanc grapes and is one of the most popular wines in the Loire Valley.

 This is one of the most delicious dishes we have tried.

 This recipe is in your Shopping List

-- Heat the oil in a large lidded casserole dish over a medium heat, then add the bacon and onion.
+- Heat the oil in a large pan over a medium heat, then add the bacon and onion.
 Cook until the onion has softened and browned slightly.

 - Remove the chicken from the marinade and pat dry with kitchen paper.
-Place in the casserole dish skin side-down and cook for 15 minutes on each side, or until well browned.
+Place in the pan skin side-down and cook for 15 minutes on each side, or until well browned.

-- Turn down to a simmer and cover.
+- Turn down to a simmer.
+Add more salt and pepper.
 Cook for 45 minutes, or until the chicken is cooked through and almost falling off the bone.

 - Cook very gently for a few minutes, until the sauce has thickened a little, then return the chicken to the pan.